LukasWallrich/personal_webpage/content/authors/lukas/_index.md

 ---
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Researcher and educator with a focus on Open Science and social justice matter.
 education:
   courses: